We are pleased to offer FREE MEALS for ALL Moses Lake School District students!

 All schools participate in the breakfast and lunch programs.
 Breakfast is served 30 minutes prior to the start of class, and everyone is welcome.
 Students riding the bus usually arrive in time to participate.
 Each breakfast includes an entree choice, fruit, toast, milk, and juice.
 Lunch times vary according to school, grade level, and students' class schedules.
 Breakfast and lunch are served on early release days.

 - If there is a late start because of the weather, breakfast will not be served.

-- Ala carte snacks are available at the middle and senior high schools.
+- Ala carte snacks are available at middle and high schools.

 Special meals are available to students with specific dietary needs.
 Please provide a doctor's note to the Food Service Program or call 766-2677 ext.
 7999 for more information.